rubiefawn/remedy/knowledge-and-treasure/gambits-and-spells.md

 **Duration** Instantaneous
 **Area of Effect** 5-foot radius sphere

 You call upon the clouds, which rumble with anticipation.
 Make a spell attack, directing a lightning bolt from the sky towards one target within range, inflicting ⚡ damage on a hit.
-A creature wearing metal armor suffers threat on their check to avoid the spell attack.
+A creature wearing metal armor suffers disadvantage on their check to avoid the spell attack.
 In addition, make a spell attack against all creatures within the area of effect, inflicting 💢 damage on a hit.

 This spell can only be cast while outside.